maulanazn/blanja-api/README.md

 <div align="center">
-    <h1>User Auth API</h1>
+    <h1>Blanja API</h1>
     <image src="public/userauth.png" width="230">
-    <p>User Auth API, is an API that used to make authentication more easier.
+    <p>Blanja API, is an API that used to make e-commerce application more easier.
 You can connect this API with other API or you application</p>
 </div>

 ---